syamilmj/Options-Framework/readme.md

 # [SMOF - Slightly Modded Options Framework](http://aquagraphite.com/2011/09/slightly-modded-options-framework/)
 # Version 1.5.2

-**Important Notice** - SMOF has reached the end of its development life cycle as we are now joining forces with the (Redux Framework)[http://reduxframework.com/].
+**Important Notice** - SMOF has reached the end of its development life cycle as we are now joining forces with the [Redux Framework](http://reduxframework.com/).
 Cheers - Syamil MJ ;)

 SMOF is a back-end framework for creating and managing options inside WordPress themes.
 It cuts off the process of developing your own admin framework and give you more time to actually focus on building your theme.
 SMOF comes bundled with plentiful of options that should serve most of the needs of any modern theme authors.